 • Requirement: “contain wall, ceiling, and door insulation of at least R-25 for coolers and R-32 for freezers, except that this subparagraph shall not apply to glazed portions of doors or to structural members;”

-Master-Bilt offers walk-in panels in standard four-inch thickness with optional five- and six-inch thicknesses.
+Master-Bilt offers walk-in panels in standard four-inch thickness with optional five-inch thickness.
 The four-inch panel has an R-value of 32 and the five-inch has an R-value of 40.

 • Requirement: “contain floor insulation of at least R-28 for freezers;”

 Master-Bilt floor panels meet this insulation requirement.
 For “floorless” applications, the slab will be required to be insulated to R-28.

 • Requirement: “for evaporator fan motors of under 1 horsepower and less than 460 volts, use - (i) electronically commutated motors (brushless direct current motors); or (ii) 3-phase motors;”